mattmakai/fullstackpython.com/source/content/pages/01-introduction/04-python-2-or-3.markdown

 # Python 2 or 3?
 The Python programming language is currently in the midst of a long-term transition from version 2 to version 3.
 New programmers typically have many questions about which version they should learn.
-It's confusing to hear that Python 3, which was originally released in 2008, is still not the default installation on many operating systems.
+It is confusing to hear that Python 3, which was originally released in 2008, is still not the default installation on some operating systems.

 Here's the good news: you can't go wrong starting with either version.
 While there are differences in unicode and syntax, for the most part if you